silverlays/NoIntro-Roms-Downloader/README.md

 ## Development status
 - Cache generation is fully operational.
-- Settings are working (more settings must be implemented until release).
+- Settings are working perfectly including: Cache expiration in days; Download folder; Decompress after download ; Check for updates
-- Browsing, selections, filter and regions are working fine.
+- Browsing, selections, filter and regions work fine.
 - Download queue is operational but need polish.
-- Menu is complete.
+- Menu is complete for now.
-- UI is almost finished (minor fixes are required).
+- UI is almost finished (minor fixes needed).
-- UI works, but download isn't yet implemented... coming soon.
+- Download queue is fully operational.
+- Download work (no download speed at the moment)
+- Auto update not working until release

 ## Beta testing
 If you want to test the actual status of the development by yourself, follow the instructions below: